 Use this spicy tahini as a dressing or set it out as a bowl of dipping sauce.

 Enjoy it with your crackers, bread, or even falafels.
-Or drizzle it over Buddha bowls, burgers, or as a dressing on your wraps.
+Or drizzle it over power bowls, burgers, or as a dressing on your wraps.

 You only need a handful of simple, easy-to-find ingredients.